Herbivore Digestive Processes

 (Advisory to readers: the content on this page does contain photos of animal anatomy in the interest of scientific accuracy.
 Some people may find these images disturbing.
 The animals in the photos were treated with dignity and respect in life, then culled using quick and humane methods to spare the animal physical and emotional suffering.)

 But additionally, it is important that a website advocating the eating of meat (including rabbits) provide the evidence for humanity's physiological need to eat animal based nutrition for health and survival.
-Therefore we'll also contrast the digestive processes of plant-eaters with those of humans.
+Therefore we'll also contrast plant-eater digestive processes with those of humans.

 It's all there and evident in the differences in basic biology.
 If you're unsure about the ethics of eating meat (including rabbits), we hope this info will help.